Kuku (food): History

 Herb kuku (kuku sabzi), which is the most popular type, is served traditionally at Nowruz, the Iranian New Year's Day, symbolizing a fresh start and also at Easter, which is celebrated by the Iranian Armenians and Iranian Georgians.

 Cooking methods

 The traditional preparation of kuku involves frying the ingredients in oil over a low heat and is accomplished with steaming in a closed space.
-Baking is also a popular method nowadays.
+Baking is also a popular method of preparation.
 An extra thickness is given to the dish by adding yeast.
-The ultimate result is a cake-like omelette that is usually served with bread, but it might rather be accompanied with rice, particularly in the northern Iranian province of Gilan, where the consumption of rice in general was traditionally preferred over bread.
+The ultimate result is a cake-like omelette that is usually served with bread, but it might rather be accompanied by rice, particularly in the northern Iranian province of Gilan, where the consumption of rice in general was traditionally preferred over bread.

 Variations

 Kuku is made with various ingredients and in a variety of styles, including herb kuku (kuku sabzi), potato kuku (kuku sibzamini), eggplant kuku (kuku-ye bādenjān, vereqā), roe kuku (ašbal kuku), and yogurt kuku (kuku-ye māst).